artyom-beilis/pytorch_dlprim/README.md

 So if something fails.
 It is either not implemented or it is implemented incorrectly

-Note: pytorch backend is based on dlprimitives library that actually implements all the operators and it is relatievely well tested.
+Note: pytorch backend is based on dlprimitives library that actually implements all the operators and it is relatively well tested.

 If you still want to try:

--   Before you begin in python code, load the library `libpt_ocl.so` :
+Import package pytorch_ocl

     torch.ops.load_library("/path/to/libpt_ocl.so")

-	Or on Windows

-	    torch.ops.load_library("/path/to/pt_ocl.dll")

-	It enables useing opencl devices as `privateuseone` device.

-	If you use nighly version `>= 1.14` you can rename `privateuseone` device to `ocl`

-        torch.utils.rename_privateuse1_backend('ocl')

-    Keep in mind you may have several.
+Keep in mind you may have several OpenCL devices.
 Refer to `clinfo --list` to list of the devices and their order.
-Now instead of calling `something.to('cuda')` you call `something.to('ocl:0')` or `something.to('privateuseone:0')` or another `ocl:1` etc.
+Now instead of calling `something.to('cuda')` you call `something.to('ocl:0')` or `something.to('privateuseone:0' for pytorch 1.13)` or another `ocl:1` etc.

--   Try to do only essential tasks on GPU, handle preparations and outputs on CPU since many ops may not be implemented for example printing
+## Known Issues

+1. Many operators not implemented and there may be fallbacks to CPU.
+Sometimes it is minor but sometimes it may hamper the performance, some may just fail
+2. When you save/restore the model move it to CPU.
+Currently there is an issue with loading back saved state dictionary if it was saved from ocl device

+## `pytorch_ocl` specific API

+Some functions specific to `pytorch_ocl`.
+When using pytorch >= 2.4 they are accessible from `torch.ocl` and `pytorch_ocl`, for 1.13 you must use `pytorch_ocl`

+- `torch.ocl.empty_cache()`: Same as `torch.cuda.empty_cache()` remove all cached GPU memory
+- `torch.ocl.synchronize(device=None)`: synchronize all operations queue on the device, if device is None - all of them same as `torch.cuda.synchonize`
+- `torch.ocl.manual_seed_all(seed)`: reset random number generator state. `torch.manual_seed` - it calls automatically for pytorch >= 2.4.
+Note for pytorch 1.13 you must call `pytorch_ocl.manual_seed_all`